Wildfire Situation Update | SPSA

 Wildfire Situation Update

 For more information on active incidents please visit the SPSA Interactive Wildfire Map.
 Information regarding wildfire weather smoke can be found at FireSmoke Canada.
-For information on highway access, visit SK Highway Hotline.
+For information on highway access, visit SK Highway HotlineListed below are active wildfires that are large, complex or located close to communities.

 Lower Fishing Lake (25LF-SHOE)